 Caring for the area is very easy.
 It is not complicated and one should not make it complicated.
 Simply wash the area the following day with soap for 10 seconds and rinse with water.
 Shampoo is also fine.
 Repeat the next day after that as well.
 That's it.
+For this first two days, use a non medicated shampoo.
+After 2 days, any shampoo can be used (including a medicated anti-dandruff shampoo such as Nizoral or Head & Shoulders).
 A scalp biopsy suture site can be properly cared for even in the most remote areas of the world.
 It is that easy and one should not place any limitations on their travel, lifestyle or work when having a biopsy.

 Generally, dissolvable stitches are placed into the scalp.
 These dissolve in 6-8 weeks for most people.
 If they both a patient in any way, they can be clipped out in 14 days.

 6. Does a scalp biopsy leave a scar?